Carlos-93/laravel-education-center/README.md

 This project involves the development of a comprehensive educational system incorporating a simplified CRM, focused on assisting teachers in efficiently managing, controlling, and communicating with their students, as well as in administering courses and evaluations.

-## Previous Requirements
+## Prerequisites

-Before starting, make sure you meet the following prerequisites:
+Before starting, ensure you meet the following prerequisites:
 - PHP >= 8.0
 - Composer
-- NPM (optional, if you work with assets)
+- NPM (optional, for asset management)
 - A compatible database (MySQL, PostgreSQL, etc.)

 ## Installation

+Follow these steps to set up the project locally:

 1. Clone the repository to your local machine:
     ```bash